michaeltrefry/Yapplr/README.md

 - **Infinite Scroll**: Smooth pagination with 25 posts per page for optimal performance
 - **Return to Top**: Convenient navigation button when reaching the end of timelines
 - **Media Upload**: Server-side storage for images and videos in yaps, messages, and profile pictures
+- **Multi-Media Upload**: Upload up to 10 photos and videos per post with drag-and-drop support and file validation
+- **Photo Library**: Comprehensive photo gallery showing all user images with slideshow navigation, keyboard controls, and theme-aware backgrounds
 - **Video Processing**: Automatic video processing with FFmpeg including format conversion, compression, and thumbnail generation
 - **iPhone Photo Library Support**: Unified media picker supporting both photos and videos from iPhone photo library via Safari
 - **User Search**: Find users by username or bio content